(888) 552-6760 SCHEDULE AN APPOINTMENT

 Despite having legitimate reasons to get a second opinion, many patients are reluctant to seek one.
 They’re often afraid of offending their current doctor or of undermining their doctor’s authority.
 Rest assured that getting a second opinion is a common practice.
 Doctors are respectful of a patient’s wish to seek out more information, and they’ll usually assist you with the process by providing a referral, if one is needed, along with your medical records.
 They may even recommend a lung cancer expert for you to see.

-To help you determine whether you should get a second opinion for lung cancer, this article will examine:
+To help you determine whether you should get a lung cancer second opinion, this article will examine:

 Treatment for lung cancer is changing rapidly.
 Cancer research has led to new therapies, such as targeted therapy and immunotherapy, that have changed the outcome for some lung cancer patients.
 Those who are candidates for these treatments and whose cancer responds may live for years beyond what was previously possible.
 Get all the information you can about your specific situation so you’re comfortable with your cancer care and treatment plan.